srinivasch09/Simply-Simple-Notes-Python/docs/creating_vulnerabilities.md

 Dependency Scanning checks the [requirements.txt](../requirements.txt) for any libraries with vulnerabilities.
-In order to create a Depending Scanning vulnerability you can change the version of Flask:
+In order to create a Depending Scanning vulnerability you can add a vulnerable version of django and change the version of Flask:

 ```
 Flask==0.12.2
+django==2.0.0
 ```

 ## Container Scanning